3D printing processes: Consumer use

 The cost of 3D printers has decreased dramatically since about 2010, with machines that used to cost $20,000 now costing less than $1,000.
 For instance, as of 2013, several companies and individuals are selling parts to build various RepRap designs, with prices starting at about €400 / US$500.
 The open source Fab@Home project has developed printers for general use with anything that can be squirted through a nozzle, from chocolate to silicone sealant and chemical reactants.
 Printers following the project's designs have been available from suppliers in kits or in pre-assembled form since 2012 at prices in the US$2000 range.
 Several new 3D printers are aimed at the small, inexpensive market including the mUVe3D and Lumifold.
 Rapide 3D has designed a professional grade crowdsourced 3D-printer costing $1499 which has no fumes nor constant rattle during use.

-The 3Doodler, "3D printing pen", raised $2.3 million on Kickstarter with the pens selling at $99, though the 3D Doodler has been criticized for being more of a crafting pen than a 3D printer.
+The 3Doodler "3D printing pen", a handheld 3D pen, raised $2.3 million on Kickstarter with the pens selling at $99, though the 3D Doodler has been criticized for being more of a crafting pen than a 3D printer.

 As the costs of 3D printers have come down, they are becoming more appealing financially to use for self-manufacturing of personal products.
 In addition, 3D printing products at home may reduce the environmental impacts of manufacturing by reducing material use and distribution impacts.

 In addition, several RecycleBots such as the commercialized Filastruder have been designed and fabricated to convert waste plastic, such as shampoo containers and milk jugs, into inexpensive RepRap filament.
 There is some evidence that using this approach of distributed recycling is better for the environment.

 The development and hyper-customization of the RepRap-based 3D printers has produced a new category of printers suitable for small business and consumer use.
 Manufacturers such as Solidoodle, Robo 3D, RepRapPro and Pirx 3D have introduced models and kits priced at less than $1,000, thousands less than they were in September 2012.
 Depending on the application, the print resolution and speed of manufacturing lies somewhere between a personal printer and an industrial printer.
 A list of printers with pricing and other information is maintained.
 Most recently, delta robots, like the TripodMaker, have been utilized for 3D printing to increase fabrication speed further.
 For delta 3D printers, due to its geometry and differentiation movements, the accuracy of the print depends on the position of the printer head.